-Calvin Ducane is a teenager with a rebellious past when he moves to Washington D.C. from Ohio.
-Soon after arriving, he meets Mr. Eli Gibson, a powerful lobbyist who—unbeknownst to Calvin—lures him into his political blackmail and prostitution ring.
+The rebellious teen, Calvin Ducane moves to Washington D.C. from small town Ohio and the big city immediately piques his interest.
+It’s also an election year, full of pomp and circumstance.
+Soon after arriving, Calvin meets Mr. Eli Gibson, a powerful lobbyist who—unbeknownst to Calvin—lures him into a blackmail and prostitution ring.
 Eli’s clientele are among Washington’s most elite.
 The Age of Majority law affords Calvin (he has reached the age of eighteen) a double life by signing himself out of school without supervision.
-His life soon begins to spiral out of control, except for when he’s around the bookkeeper, Nora Dalton.
-Calvin becomes obsessed with her and she and Eli both know it.
-Nora helps him become a man and learn the ins and outs of his new role as a courier and messenger for the enterprise.
+His life begins to spiral out of control, except for when he’s around the bookkeeper, Nora Dalton.
+Calvin grows wild for her and she and Eli both know it.
+Nora helps him mature and learn the ins and outs of his new role as a courier and messenger for the enterprise.
 An investigation and negative press of Gibson turns the operation into a scandal.
-Soon thereafter, things reach a point of no return but with questions remaining: will everyone get out alive and unharmed?
+Soon thereafter, things reach the point of no return, but questions still remain: will everyone get out alive and unharmed?
 And how thin is the line between good and evil?
 The Age of Majority is based on true events.